tamimology/synology-to-ubuntu-migration/README.md

 ## Fix GRUB to have the dual boot

-#### This step is only needed if the Mini-PC came with a pre-installed Windows, and need to keep this original installation along-side Ubuntu Server (just like my case_
+#### This step is only needed if the Mini-PC came with a pre-installed Windows, and needs to keep this original installation alongside Ubuntu Server (just like my case_

-_There might be a simnplar way, but I am not aware of.
+_There might be a simpler way, but I am not aware of.
 The below steps are what I have personally done and worked fine for me_

-- Download any copy of Ubunut or LinuxMint with a UI
+- Download any copy of Ubuntu or LinuxMint with a UI
 - Copy it to a USB and make it bootable
 - Boot into this image, I used LinuxMint 21